nicolemne/python-hangman-game/README.md

 The project was deployed to GitHub Pages using the following steps...

-1. Login to Heroku and go to your Apps.
+1. Log in to Heroku and go to your Apps.
 Select the app/project you wish to deploy.
 2. Click on the "Deploy" section to view alternatives.
 3. Inside the "Deploy" section, go to "Deployment method".
 4. Connect your GitHub account to your Heroku project.